E08

 Possible Causes

-Blocked rear or bottom vents, Smoker placed in enclosed or very hot area, Failed or misreading ambient temperature sensor, High-limit thermostat tripping intermittently
+Blocked rear or bottom vents, smoker placed in an enclosed or very hot area, failed or misreading ambient temperature sensor, high-limit thermostat tripping intermittently.

 How to Fix / Troubleshooting

-Safety first: Allow the smoker to cool fully before moving or inspecting.
+Safety first: Allow the smoker to cool completely before moving or inspecting.

-- High-limit thermostat: If the high-limit thermostat is weak, it may trip early.
-Test continuity when cool and compare to specifications; replace if out of spec.
+• High-limit thermostat: If the high-limit thermostat is weak, it may trip prematurely.
+Test continuity when cool and compare to specifications; replace if out of specification.

-- Test at lower settings: Run the smoker at a moderate temperature.
-If E08 no longer appears, overheating from environment or airflow was likely the cause.
+• Test at lower settings: Run the smoker at a moderate temperature.
+If E08 no longer appears, overheating due to environment or airflow was likely the cause.
 Persistent E08 suggests sensor or control board issues.

 Advertisements